Back and Spine · Radiculopathy

 • Radiofrequency ablation

-In some cases, physical therapy can also provide significant relief for a pinched nerve by improving range of motion, strengthening muscles, and relieving inflammation.
+Physical therapy can also help by improving range of motion, strengthening muscles, and reducing inflammation.